-RIFLE Metallic Silhouette is an air, rimfire, centrefire, service and black powder rifle shooting discipline where competitors aim to knock down metal animal-shaped targets.
+RIFLE Metallic Silhouette is an air, rimfire, centrefire, service, lever action or black powder rifle shooting discipline where competitors aim to knock down metal animal-shaped targets.

 Silhouette shooting continued to grow in popularity, and in 2006, the Rifle Metallic Silhouette discipline was approved to run NRA Cowboy Lever Action Silhouette as a national event, with the first National Championships held in 2008.

-Rimfire Hunting Rifle matches are identical to Centrefire Hunting Rifle, except that the rifle is to be chambered for the .22LR cartridges and has a maximum weight of 3.86kg including the sights.
+Rimfire Hunting Rifle matches are identical to Centrefire Hunting Rifle, except that the rifle is to be chambered for the .22LR cartridges and have a maximum weight of 3.86kg including the sights.

 Special models, limited editions, experimental models and specially modified rifles are not permitted.
 External modifications of the rifle are not permitted.